 Pool Liner Marlboro NJ: Wondering how long your vinyl pool liner will last?
 In general, they last between 10 and 15 years, but this will depend on a variety of factors such as age, usage, sun exposure, and material quality.
-Here at Mystic Pool and Spa Supplies, we partner with two trusted manufacturers when it comes to the pool liners we offer: LOOP-LOC Luxury Pool Liners and Merlin Vinyl Pool Liners.
+Here at Mystic Pool and Spa Supplies, we partner with two trusted manufacturers when it comes to the pool liners we offer: LOOP-LOC Luxury Pool Liners and Fox Vinyl Pool Liners.

 They are high in quality and offer a longer lifespan than most vinyl liners.
 Still, there will come a time when even the best liners will start to fail.